-Finding an apartment is a pain in the puto culo.
-Trying to get all of the things you want in the right location isn’t always a guarantee and usually ends in compromise.
-Add to this situation not being able to speak the native language fluently or have any friends or acquaintances in the city, no constant income et voilá!
-You have your own personal hell for as long as it takes you to just say OKAY I’LL TAKE THIS ONE I DON’T EVEN CARE.
+Finding an apartment anywhere can be a challenge.
+Trying get all of the things you want in the right location isn’t always a guarantee and usually ends in compromise, (we’ve all seen House Hunters, we know the drill).
+Add to this not being able to speak the native language fluently or have any friends or acquaintances in the city, no constant income et voilá!
+You have your own personal hell for as long as it takes you to say OKAY I’LL TAKE THIS ONE I DON’T EVEN CARE.

 This was me for my first three years in Spain as an auxiliar.
+But it didn’t have to be.
 This post is for anyone about to embark on the search for an apartment abroad, but I have a special spot in my heart for those of you coming over for the first time.
 Here is a list of things to keep in mind to help you on your search for the perfect place.

-1. Do not rent anything without seeing it in person.
+1. Do not rent without seeing it in person.

 2. Have an idea of the market